jacklayfield/General/notes.md

 - After picking a model you need to fine-tune the hyper paramaters (parameters unaffected by training) in order to find the ideal ones for a given model.
 You can use Grid Search.
 - Grid Search may take a long time due to it searching every single feature in the feature space.
 Try randomized search for large feature space.

+#### Anomaly Detection:

+- Especially for image classification models, anomaly detection is a useful practice.
+There are several approaches to doing this but a straightforward way is to obtain latent vectors and calcuate the median for certain classes.
+A threshold can then be chosen to flag predictions that lie outside of said threshold.